masaofukui/704_Julia/README.md

   * [time_aggreation.R](./Topic1/time_aggregation.R): This needs to be run before line 383 of the above file.
   * The underlying data is too large to be uploaded on github.
 You can download the data from [here](https://www.dropbox.com/scl/fo/aofw98nppaey0pjoi1aql/AL0pFltslJinYj_tKfWq4IY?rlkey=a9v0i1ugkf30ik5zyiiam77eb&dl=1).
 Save the folder as "./Topic1/oriignal_data"

-* Topic 6: Financial friction and misallocation
+* Topic 6: Financial Friction and Capital Misallocation
   * [Toplevel.jl](./Topic6/Toplevel.jl): Top-level code to solve the steady state and the transition dynamics of the discrete-time version of [Moll (2014)](https://benjaminmoll.com/wp-content/uploads/2019/07/TFPFF.pdf).

 * Topic 7: Canonical Incomplete Market Models (co-written with Aruzhan Nurlankul)